uviclibraries/linux/install-linux.md

 LibreOffice, an open-source and free competitor to Microsoft Office, is pre-installed on both Linux Mint and MX Linux.

-To open LibreOffice Writer, click on the main application menu (the Linux Mint or MX Linux icon at the bottom-left of the desktop window) > search for "LibreOffice" > click on the LibreOffice Writer icon in the search results.
+To **open LibreOffice Writer** (an open-source and free competitor to Microsoft Word), click on the main application menu (the Linux Mint or MX Linux icon at the bottom-left of the desktop window) > search for "LibreOffice" > click on the LibreOffice Writer icon in the search results.

 Note that LibreOffice has other Microsoft-like software, like "Calc" (replaces Excel), and "Impress" (replaces PowerPoint), and others.

 ### <span style='font-size:20px;'>✓</span> **Run a system update**

+Just like Windows and Mac, Linux systems require updates from time to time.
+There are [different ways to update Linux systems](https://www.wikihow.com/Install-Software-on-Linux), so we are starting with the basics: using the update manager.

 **Linux Mint:** this short YouTube clip shows you how to run system updates using the built-in Update Manager software: